RahulGarg10/Time-Series-Analysis-1-FE_GWP_1-/README.md

 ### 4. Diagnosis:

-1)Skewness can be diagnosed by calculating the sample skewness coefficient.
+- Skewness can be diagnosed by calculating the sample skewness coefficient.
 A value significantly different from zero indicates skewness.

-2)Other way can be to plot the Distribution using Histogram or Box plot or QQ plot.
+- Other way can be to plot the Distribution using Histogram or Box plot or QQ plot.

-3)Using Normality test like Jarque-Bera can help to identify Skewness.
+- Using Normality test like Jarque-Bera can help to identify Skewness.

 ### 5. Damage:

-1)Ignoring skewness can lead to mispricing of derivatives, as models like Black-Scholes assume symmetric returns.
+- Ignoring skewness can lead to mispricing of derivatives, as models like Black-Scholes assume symmetric returns.
 This can result in incorrect hedging strategies and unexpected losses.

-2)Investors might overestimate the likelihood of large wins due to infrequent but memorable spikes.
+- Investors might overestimate the likelihood of large wins due to infrequent but memorable spikes.

-3)Apart from this ignoring skewness can lead to overstating or understanding of VaR measures.
+- Apart from this ignoring skewness can lead to overstating or understanding of VaR measures.

 ### 6. Directions:

-1)Use models that account for skewness, such as the Skew Normal Distribution or Stochastic Volatility Models.
+- Use models that account for skewness, such as the Skew Normal Distribution or Stochastic Volatility Models.

-2)Transform the data using methods like Box-Cox transformation to reduce skewness.
+- Transform the data using methods like Box-Cox transformation to reduce skewness.

 ## (B) Kurtosis / Heteroscedasticity